Plan and Regulate for Access

 What are other regulatory options?

-Exactions can be used when a municipality requires a landowner seeking to develop his/her property to provide a public benefit that mitigates any harm caused by the development.
+Exactions: These can be used when a municipality requires a landowner seeking to develop her property to provide a public benefit that mitigates any harm caused by the development.
 This approach requires land developers to dedicate an interest in land (or pay a fee in lieu of such dedication) to mitigate the reduction of some public benefit that their development will cause.
-Creating Public Rights-of-Way: Municipalities may require that rights-of-way to public waters be established within a subdivision or development plan to serve the needs of residents of the subsequent development, but not the general public.
-Rediscovery of Public Rights-of-Way: Over time, towns often lose track of the location, bounds, and uses of existing public rights of way or access points.
-Abutting landowners may encroach on a public way, or challenge people using the way.
-The Right-of-Way Rediscovery Program of the Maine Coastal Program provides small grants to municipalities to conduct the research needed to re-establish and defend existing public ways to coastal waters.
+For an exaction to be imposed it must be logically connected, and roughly proportional to the negative impact that it is being required to offset.

 Click here for more information.